Cool things

 Awesome things I use/plan to use

 I am continuously inspired by tech and amazing things that make life easier.
 Here I’m attempting to keep track of them.
+I hope that by having this page, you might also find something useful.

 Contents